 Should I Buy the Henry Xtra or Miele?

 This is one of the most common questions we get about the Henry Xtra – and it’s a good one, as Miele cylinder vacuums are one of Numatic’s biggest competitors.
-The Miele C3 Cat & Dog, in particular, is designed to cope with pet hair and comes with a more powerful motor, A rating for hard floor performance and a turbo brush.
+The Miele C3 Cat & Dog, in particular, is designed to cope with pet hair and comes with a more powerful motor and a turbo brush.

 If we had to pick between the two, the Miele Complete C3 Cat and Dog is the superior vacuum.
 The Henry Xtra has a larger radius and dust capacity, but in terms of cleaning performance and dust re-emission the C3 is the better option.
 The Xtra is, however, considerably cheaper, so it’s still an option that provides good value.